 Osteopaths diagnose, treat, and help prevent problems with muscles and joints.

-We have copied this definition from the General Osteopathic Council:
+This definition is from the General Osteopathic Council:

 Osteopathy is a system of diagnosis and treatment for a wide range of medical conditions.
 It works with the structure and function of the body, and is based on the principle that the well-being of an individual depends on the skeleton, muscles, ligaments and connective tissues functioning smoothly together.